aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 2. Prepare the deployment package - The `cdk.json` file tells the CDK Toolkit how to execute your app.
     * `npm run build`                                           compile typescript to js

-3. Configure the user pool in Amazon Cognito
+3. Deploy AppSync Api stack
     * `cdk deploy --all`     deploy stack
 4. Please note down the GraphQL endpoint and API key for testing purpose